 The Perth Mint’s landmark Australian Wedge Tailed Eagle series boasts the first ever collaboration between a former United States Mint Chief Engraver and a foreign mint.
 John Mercanti, former 12th Chief Engraver of the US Mint, has crafted the designs featured on this popular series, while the reputable Perth Mint strikes them.

 So far, the series has showcased the habitats and activities of Australia’s largest bird of prey, the Wedge Tailed Eagle.
-Since its inception in 2014 through this year’s 2019 release, four unique designs have been issued depicting the iconic bird, including the Eagle about to stick a landing (2014-2015), the Eagle surveying his territory while perched (2016-2017), and the Eagle tending to its young (2018), and the Eagle soaring in the sky sizing up its prey (2019).
-This year’s issue continues the narrative as the Eagle descends, talons extended to catch its prey.
+Since its inception in 2014 through this year’s 2020 release, five unique designs have been issued depicting the iconic bird, including the Eagle about to stick a landing (2014-2015), the Eagle surveying his territory while perched (2016-2017), the Eagle tending to its young (2018), and the Eagle soaring in the sky sizing up its prey (2019).
+This year’s issue continues the narrative as the Eagle descends upon its prey, talons extended in anticipation.
 The series is struck in both silver and gold, and in a variety of sizes.
 It is offered in proof and bullion finishes, and often features a low mintage limit.
 It continues the tradition of the Perth Mint celebrating iconic, and uniquely Australian wildlife.

 The wedge tailed eagle is the apex bird of prey in Australia and has a long, unmistakable wedge-shaped tail, which is unique to this Australian Eagle species.
 Wedge-tails are found throughout Australia in a variety of habitats, but they gravitate towards forests and open country.
 The birds are known to soar for extended periods of time, up to 90 minutes, and have been seen over 6,000 feet above the ground.
 They eat both live animals including small mammals, reptiles, and other birds, as well as carrion.
 They have the ability to hunt in teams to target larger animals, and are able to overtake kangaroos.